This 1998 book breathes new life into classical design arguments, showing how incomplete undirected causes are for science.

 Anbieter: AHA-BUCH GmbH, Einbeck, Deutschland

 Taschenbuch.
 Zustand: Neu.
 Druck auf Anfrage Neuware - Printed after ordering - The design inference uncovers intelligent causes by isolating their key trademark: specified events of small probability.
 Just about anything that happens is highly improbable, but when a highly improbable event is also specified (i.e. conforms to an independently given pattern) undirected natural causes lose their explanatory power.
-This provocative book shows how incomplete undirected causes are for science and breathes new life into classical design arguments.
-It will be of particular interest to philosophers of science and religion and to those concerned with epistemology, logic, probability, complexity theory, and statistics.
+Design inferences can be found in a range of scientific pursuits from forensic science to research into the origins of life to the search for extraterrestrial intelligence.
+This challenging and provocative 1998 book shows how incomplete undirected causes are for science and breathes new life into classical design arguments.
+It will be read with particular interest by philosophers of science and religion, other philosophers concerned with epistemology and logic, probability and complexity theorists, and statisticians.
 Artikel-Nr.
 9780521678674

 Anzahl: 1 verfügbar